 Khoresht Karafs or vegan celery stew is one of the most delicious and tasty Persian dishes.
-The full flavor of this dish is in the celery and we add some beans and sometimes mushroom to it instead of meat.
+The full flavor of this dish is in the celery and we add some beans and sometimes mushrooms to it instead of meat.
 Like many other Persian stews, the slow cooking process helps it to bring out the flavors.

-Just like Ghormeh sabzi, some different side dishes like onion slices, Shirazi salad, vegan Doogh, pickles and fresh herbs are great to accompany this meal.
+Just like Ghormeh sabzi, some different side dishes like onion slices, Shirazi salad, vegan Doogh, pickles, and fresh herbs are great to accompany this meal.

 Soak the pinto beans in water for 8 hours and drain.
 It helps to remove the bloating of beans and also decreases the cooking time.
 Then, cook the beans in water and set aside.

 Wash the herbs (celery leaves, parsley and mint) and mince them.

 Chop the celery stalks into 1-inch pieces.